French Language Sequence - Grades 9-12

 ---|---|---|

-Grammar Structures | Subjunctive, conditional, compound tenses, passive voice, connectors | Used in essays, simulated conversations, and presentations |
+Grammar Structures | Subjunctive; conditional; compound tenses; passive voice; connectors for academic argument. | Used in essays, simulated conversations, presentations, and certification preparation within the French Language Sequence. |

-Global Themes | Immigration, education, identity, family, technology, social movements | Explored through interpretive tasks, debates, and cultural comparisons |
+Global Themes | Immigration; education; identity; family; technology; social movements across the Francophone world. | Explored through interpretive tasks, debates, and cultural comparisons. |